What We Do

 Ohio State Translational Data Analytics Institute brings together university faculty and students with industry and community partners to create data science and analytics solutions to grand challenges for the greater good.
 We do this by:

-- Advancing research agendas around specific topics and societal challenges through interdisciplinary communities of practice and team science, with support to accelerate industry-sponsored projects and tech transfer
+- Advancing research agendas around specific topics and societal challenges through interdisciplinary communities of practice and team science

-- Providing essential resources such as collaborative work space and labs; seed grants for research; proposal development support; and shared services consultations on data science and analytics services, training, and resources throughout the university
+- Providing essential resources such as collaborative work spaces; research pilot awards; and consultations on data science and analytics services, training and resources throughout the university

-- Hosting forums, seminars and other events that foster new research collaborations and the exchange of ideas
+- Hosting forums, seminars and other events that foster new research ideas and collaborations

-- Connecting industry partners with talented students utilizing data science and analytics in roughly 30 different majors and minors, through innovative internships, events, challenges and research projects
+- Connecting industry partners with talented data science and analytics students from across the university through innovative internships, events, challenges and research projects

-- Creating a Professional Science Master’s degree in translational data analytics that is responsive to industry needs, student tools such as a program and course directory and job-search materials, and a summer camp for high school-age girls interested in data science and analytics
+- Creating a Master's in Translational Data Analytics for mid-career professionals that responds to industry needs, and a summer camp for high school-age girls interested in data science and analytics

 - Contributing nationally and internationally to advancing translational data analytics as a field